pyrddlgym-project/pyRDDLGym/docs/jax.rst

 ^^^^^^^^^^^^^^^^^^^

 Gradient-free methods such as global optimization could work when gradients are uninformative.
-As of version 0.3, it is possible to export the optimization problem in JaxPlan to be solved by another optimizer such as scipy:
+As of version 0.3, it is possible to export the optimization problem to be solved by another optimizer such as scipy:

 .. code-block:: python